Unveiling patterns in xorshift128+ pseudorandom number generators: Analysis of xorshift128+

-with restriction $0 \leq x \leq 1/2^{23}$, $0 \leq y \leq 1$.
-The $x$-axis is magnified by the factor $2^{23}$.
-The other four planes with coefficient $-1+2^{23}$ are very close to those for $1+2^{23}$, and so omitted.
-Each plane has two connected components in this region.
+The $X$-axis is magnified by the factor $2^{23}$.
+The other four planes with coefficient $-1+2^{23}$ are very close to those for $1+2^{23}$ and, thus, has been omitted.
+Each plane consists of two connected components in this region.
 Figure~\ref{fig:union} shows the union of these four planes.